calcitem/MarkDartix/docs/dev/ARCHITECTURE.md

 ### Examples

-#### Opening a markdown document and render it
+#### Opening a markdown document and rendering it

 `MarkdownDocument` is a document that represents a markdown file on disk or an untitled document.
-To get a markdown document you can use the `loadMarkdownFile` function that asynchronously returns a `RawMarkdownDocument` (= `MarkdownDocument` with some additional information) in the main process.
+To get a markdown document, you can use the `loadMarkdownFile` function that asynchronously returns a `RawMarkdownDocument` (= `MarkdownDocument` with some additional information) in the main process.

 **Overall steps to open a file:**

-1. Click `File -> Open File` and a file dialog is shown that emit `app-open-file-by-id` with the editor window id to open the file in and resolved absolute file path.
+1. Click `File -> Open File`, and a file dialog is shown that emits `app-open-file-by-id` with the editor window id to open the file in and the resolved absolute file path.
-2. The application (`App` instance) tries to find the specified editor and call `openTab` on the editor window.
+2. The application (`App` instance) tries to find the specified editor and calls `openTab` on the editor window.
 A new editor window is created if no editor window exists.
-3. The editor window tries to load the markdown file via `loadMarkdownFile` and send the result via the `mt::open-new-tab` event to the renderer process.
+3. The editor window tries to load the markdown file via `loadMarkdownFile` and sends the result via the `mt::open-new-tab` event to the renderer process.
-  - Each opened file is also added to the filesystem watcher and the full path is saved to track opened file in the current editor window.
+  - Each opened file is also added to the filesystem watcher, and the full path is saved to track the opened file in the current editor window.
-4. The event is triggered in `src/renderer/store/editor.js` (renderer process), does some checks and create a new document state that represent a markdown document and tab state.
+4. The event is triggered in `lib/renderer/store/editor.dart` (renderer process), does some checks, and creates a new document state that represents a markdown document and tab state.
-5. The new created tab is either opened and the `file-changed` event is emitted or just added to the tab state.
+5. The newly created tab is either opened, and the `file-changed` event is emitted or just added to the tab state.
-6. Both Muya and the source-code editor listen on this event and change the markdown document accordingly.
+6. Both Muya and the source-code editor listen to this event and change the markdown document accordingly.

-> NOTE: We currently have no high level APIs to make changes to the document text or lines automatically.
-All modifications need user interaction!
+> NOTE: We currently have no high-level APIs to make changes to the document text or lines automatically.
+All modifications require user interaction!